derrickcreamer/Hemlock/README.md

 However, rule analysis has the potential to be slow, so for release builds - once you've addressed any errors and warnings - you should set IgnoreRuleErrors to true and avoid calling GetRuleErrorsAndWarnings().

-For more information on the possible errors & warnings, see `<page that doesn't exist yet>`.

 ### Custom aggregators:
 'Total', 'Maximum', and 'Bool' are the built-in value aggregators, but you can define your own, too.
 Want to calculate the average of all the values, but only if there are at least 127 of them?
 You can do that.